You are what you eat...well sort of.

 What about nutrition and COVID-19?

-With no known COVID-19 viral-specific drugs or vaccines currently available, you can only rely on proactive, active, or supportive measures to prevent or minimize the effects of the invading SARS-CoV-2 virus.
+With no known COVID-19 viral-specific drugs currently available treatment, you can only rely on proactive, active, or supportive measures to prevent or minimize the effects of the invading SARS-CoV-2 virus, like vaccination and keeping your body optimally healthy.
 Only your immune response, controlled by your immune system and nervous system can keep you healthy or recover quickly, or not.

 Now is a very important time to think about sanitation, nutrition, exercise, rest, healthy stress coping techniques, and general wellness.
 We're all at home, many of us working from home, watching news updates, worrying about loved ones and the rest of the world.
 We're eating creatively from our past shopping trips, grocery deliveries if you're lucky, or take-out and delivery food from restaurants.